Chalkypj/Pygame-Basic-Template/README.md

 #PYGAME TEMPLATE

-A basic python template for developmnt using the pygame library
+A basic python template for development using the pygame library